-At a minimum of every two years the following individuals must undergo background screening:
+According to the USA Archery Background Screen Criteria and Review Policy (the Policy), at a minimum of every two years the following individuals must undergo a background screening:

-It is the responsibility of each organizer, Club and State Association to monitor this policy with regard to its participants, volunteers and administrators, etc. A person may be disqualified and prohibited from working with USAA and/or participating in USAA sanctioned activities if there is a red light finding in his/her background screen.
-Notwithstanding the foregoing, due to the limitations of background screening, it is but one factor USAA will use in assessing the appropriateness of an individual’s level or access and/or involvement with USAA.
+It is the responsibility of each event organizer, Club and State Association to monitor this policy with regard to all participants required to complete and maintain a background screen.
+A person may be disqualified and prohibited from working with USAA and/or participating in USAA sanctioned activities if there is a red light finding in the background screen.

 Once submitted, background screens are not refundable.

 Feel free to contact [email protected] with any questions regarding the Background Screening requirement.

 If you have a question regarding a red light finding in the Background Screening, please contact [email protected].